harshithaattantiwebspace/AutoCorp-Hub/README.md

 # AutoCorp Hub

-Agentic AI platform for enterprise automation — modular digital workers (agents) to automate HR onboarding, mail/calendar automation, and other business workflows.
+Agentic AI platform for enterprise automation — modular digital workers (agents) to automate HR document requesting, mail/calendar automation, and other business workflows.
 Built as containerized microservices (FastAPI) with LLM-backed extraction and orchestration on Google Kubernetes Engine (GKE).

 ## Project overview

 AutoCorp Hub lets organisations deploy and operate small, focused AI agents that perform business tasks (HR onboarding, meeting scheduling, mail automation, Jira/task automation).
 Agents are orchestrated by a FastAPI backend and controlled by a Streamlit dashboard for HR managers.
 Core services integrate with Gmail and Google Calendar APIs and use LLMs (Vertex AI or Hugging Face) to extract structured data from natural-language inputs.

 Key objectives
-- Automate HR onboarding (email parsing, scheduling, document generation).
+- Automate HR Document Requesting services
 - Use Gmail + Google Calendar APIs for event-driven workflows.
 - Use LLMs to interpret email content and extract structured onboarding data.
 - Containerize services with Docker and run at scale on GKE.